fshr

 On my NAS I have two top-level shares configured for Immich (as in the .env above):

-- An Upload (i.e. main library) share under /Immich-Library
+- An Upload (i.e. main library) and database share under /mnt/user/Immich-Data

-This separation allows me to share the external library over SMB for uploads, while keeping the main library location secured.
+This separation allows me to share the external library over SMB for uploads, while keeping the main library and database location secured.

 Importing Photos